$500,000 Settlement for a Fractured Leg in Motorcycle Accident

 Wisconsin operates under a shared fault law, meaning each person is held responsible for a portion of the liability in a car accident.
 If you weren't fully at fault for the crash, you are eligible to win compensation for your injuries in a settlement or lawsuit should it come to it.
 Here's a few more things you need to know about making a claim after an accident:

-- Yes, you can sue after a car accident
+- Who you can sue after a car accident

 - How long you have to file a car accident lawsuit

-- How long a car accident suit takes
+- How long a car accident case lasts

-- You can file yourself, but don't - lawyer up!
+- You can file yourself - but filing with a lawyer is better!